kubeshop/botkube-docs/docs/plugin/local-testing.md

 sidebar_position: 6
 ---

 This document describes steps for running Botkube core locally together with a local file server for serving your plugins during development phase.
+This documents assumes that you have used [`botkube-plugins-template`](https://github.com/mszostok/botkube-plugins-template).

 **Steps**